Bridgeworks Enterprise Center

 Founded in 1989 in the refurbished former Mack Trucks Plant 4A, the 64,000 square-foot Bridgeworks Enterprise Center is the only business incubator in the Lehigh Valley dedicated primarily to manufacturing startups.

 Though the focus is manufacturing, that does not preclude the inclusion of technology, since it has been incorporated into every aspect of the manufacturing process from design to automated robotics to marketing and sales.
-Bridgeworks Enterprise Center clients fall right in line with this trend, everything from “zero emission” fully electric trucks to sophisticated design engineering and rapid prototyping techniques.
+Bridgeworks Enterprise Center clients fall right in line with this trend, everything from advanced plastic polymer formulation to sophisticated design engineering and rapid prototyping techniques.

 The goal of the business incubation program at the Bridgeworks Enterprise Center is to provide the resources to help startups move from the launch process to self-sustaining profitability, then to graduate them into the City of Allentown or into a suitable site within the greater Lehigh Valley.